gevulotnetwork/taiko-demo/README.md

 ### 5.2 Build the images

-An ops images is created from a binary and a manifest, which may also include other static files.
+An ops image is created from a binary and a manifest, which may also include other static files.
 In this use case, our 512MiB parameters file is part of the package.

 ```
 ops build ./target/release/taiko_prover -n -c ./gevulot/manifest_prover.json && \